@font-face{ font-family: Times New Roman; }

 But Lynux was not going to take any more chances.
 To go back to his inferior and fearful self was to lose to God again.
 To be Lynux, the refugee , and not The Sovereign God of Ksij-En, was not an OPTION for him.

 One of the most important events in the history of Ksij-En happened after this assassination.
 Lynux walked out onto the palace's elevated podium, in front of all the people of his kingdom.
 A storm was coming.
 Despite the danger, and the concern expressed by his people, he kept speaking.
 When the storm was above Lynux, as he was speaking, he was hit by a strike of lightning.
 The thunder roared out into the crowd of people, shock spreading across them like a tidal wave.
 He collapsed, and died.
-His last words were, "I shall return.
-Do not forget me."
+His ‘last words’ were, "I will return.”

 But he didn't die.
 He used up all of his remaining power to fake his death in a grandeur performance, and with that, the blessings to the people became null.
 People were wondering what to do with themselves now that God was "dead", and all of their hope and wishes were gone in turn.
 But nobody forgot what he said.
 That he'd return.